linhbngo/linhbngo.github.io/_posts/2025-12-08-embracing-chaos.md

 ---
 layout: post
 title: "Embracing Chaos: Lessons From Three Semesters of Capstone Projects"
-date: 2025-12-08 12:00:00
+date: 2030-12-08 12:00:00
 description: Learning through the chaos
-tags: capstone, computer sience education
+tags: capstone, cs-education
 categories: non-technical
 hidden: true
 ---

  When I designed this capstone for the first time in Fall 2024, the guiding principle was simple: give students as much chance to experience challenges of software engineering in the real world as much as possible.
-This means to either bringing in projects that either come from real clients' demands or are much larger in scope compraing to typical course projects.
+This means to either bringing in projects that either come from real clients' demands or are much larger in scope comparing to typical course projects.
 Of course, this comes with risks.
 In an attempt to provide scaffolding for students, I have tried, in theory, to manage and control the inherent uncertainties in these projects.
 Three semesters later, I have learned something humbling: as the course matures, the level of uncontrollable chaos grows with it.
 And paradoxically, it is inside this chaos that the students grow the most.
 Their [final projects](https://www.cs.wcupa.edu/LNGO/courses/csc402/projects/) stand as evidence of their emerging professional maturity.

  In this essay, I want to trace how I have come to see chaos not as a defect to eliminate but as a necessary condition for learning.
-I will explore how this instability shapes individiual student experiences, as revealed through their final reflections across Fall 2024, Spring 2025, and Fall 2025.
-And I want to end with an important question I am strill struggle with myself: How do we sustain and control this chaos at just enough to push students forward but not enough to push them over the edge?
+I will explore how this instability shapes individual student experiences, as revealed through their final reflections across Fall 2024, Spring 2025, and Fall 2025.
+And I want to end with an important question I am still struggle with myself: How do we sustain and control this chaos at just enough to push students forward but not enough to push them over the edge?

 ## Fall 2024: Foundational Chaos (Walk in Uncertainty)